VEAF/DCS-CTLD/README.md

 -- end of Simulated Sling load configuration

 -- AA SYSTEM CONFIG --

+ctld.aaLaunchers = 3 -- controls the default amount of launchers to add to AA systems when one is spawned.

 -- Sets a limit on the number of active AA systems that can be built for RED.
 -- A system is counted as Active if its fully functional and has all parts -- If a system is partially destroyed, it no longer counts towards the total